isometry/crunchnat/README.md

 # CrunchNAT

-Proof-of-concept algorithms for bijective mapping of internal addresses to external (address, port list) pairs, with the intent of enabling source NAT without the need to log translations.
+Various algorithms for bijective mapping of internal addresses to external (address, port list) pairs, with the intent of enabling deterministic NAT, so eliminating the need to log individual translations.

+## Algorithms

+### Simple

+Ports are allocated in contiguous blocks.

+### Stripe

+Ports are allocated in non-contiguous blocks, those associated with a given internal address separated by a constant stripe size.

+### Secure

+Ports are allocated in non-contiguous blocks, scrambled with a simplistic RSA-like cryptographic algorithm.

+## RFC 7422

-Developed independently, and prior to the publication of [RFC 7422](https://tools.ietf.org/html/rfc7422), though similarity is pleasantly uncanny.
+These algorithms were developed independently, and prior to the publication of [RFC 7422](https://tools.ietf.org/html/rfc7422), though similarity is pleasantly uncanny.
 Production-worthy implementations welcomed.